Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024_04_05_replicating_game.md

 [comment]: <> (__)

 If you've done everything correctly, you should see your character gliding around the screen.
 Or, maybe the game you're building on even still animates the character.
 If it doesn't, that's normal.
-The game we're using only animates the character when it is moved through normal means, but with our new code we just plop the character at the new location.
+The game we're using only animates the character when it is moved through normal means, but with our new code it just plops the character at the new location.
 We'll fix this a little later.

 Since we're making a replicating game, the server should support multiple clients.
 If you open another client and move around, you should notice something: it's exactly the same as the first client you opened.
 You can't see any other players.
 Let's fix that next.